Code-dot-mil/code.mil/implementation-guide.md

 & release mechanisms**, below.

 If the project has copyright, any license that your agency approves MAY be used.
-The Army Research Laboratory RECOMMENDS that you choose the Apache 2.0 license (http://www.apache.org/licenses/LICENSE-2.0).
+The Army Research Laboratory recommends that you choose the Apache 2.0 license (http://www.apache.org/licenses/LICENSE-2.0).
 See again **Legal analysis - software protection & release mechanisms**, below.